 But flatness is important for other reasons too.
 As a start: as this the right notion of a "nice family", it allows us to define the notion of moduli space.
 For example, the Hilbert scheme of \mathbb{P}^n "parametrizes closed subschemes of \mathbb{P}^n ".
-Maps from a scheme B to the Hilbert scheme correspond to (finitely presented) closed subschemes of \mathbb{P}^n_B flat over B. By universal property nonsense, this defines the Hilbert scheme up to unique isomorphism (although we of course must show that it exists).
+Maps from a scheme B to the Hilbert scheme correspond to (finitely presented) closed subschemes of $\mathbb{P}^n{\mathrm{B}}$ flat over B. By universal property nonsense, this defines the Hilbert scheme up to unique isomorphism (although we of course must show that it exists, which takes some time - [M-CAS] gives an excellent exposition).
 The moduli space of projective smooth curves is defined by the universal property that maps to the moduli space correspond to projective flat (finitely presented) families whose geometric fibers are smooth curves.
 (Sadly, this moduli space does not exist...)
 On a related note, flatness is central in deformation theory: it is key to understanding how schemes (and other geometric objects, such as vector bundles) can deform (cf. §23.4.9).
-Finally, the notion of Galois descent generalizes to "flat descent", which allows us to think more exotic Grothendieck topologies in the same way we think of the Zariski topology (or more classical topologies); but this is beyond the scope of our current discussion.
+Finally, the notion of Galois descent generalizes to "(faithfully) flat descent", which allows us to "glue" in more exotic Grothendieck topologies in the same way we do in the Zariski topology (or more classical topologies); but this is beyond the scope of our current discussion.